AARP Eye Center

 Members of Prime can see any Tricare-authorized provider, who will charge a copayment depending on the service provided.
 The care manager will make referrals when necessary and help get the proper authorization.

-Tricare Prime is available in two regions: Humana Military manages the East Region, and Health Net Federal Services manages the West Region.
-Copays for in-network providers range from $20 for a primary care visit to $30 for a specialist.
+Tricare Prime is available in two regions: Humana Military manages the East Region and Health Net Federal Services manages the West Region.
+In-network copays will range from $22 for a primary care visit to $33 for a specialist in 2022.

 A point-of-service option allows family members to visit a specialist without a referral for an additional cost.
 Tricare Prime may have fewer out-of-pocket costs, but provider choices are limited.